In this section

 What is the status of my child’s appointment, surgery and procedure?

-Call your doctor or clinic if you have questions about the status of your child’s scheduled appointment, surgery or procedure.
+All appointments, surgeries and procedures should be taking place as scheduled.
+Call your doctor or clinic if you have questions about the status of your child's appointment.

 Is the Skywalk Pharmacy still open?